-participants of this workshop learn how to "hand code" a web page by working on each others computers. the session starts with a brief lecture on the significance of coding slowly and by hand. participants will learn how to do this kind of coding by example and with care.
+which is organized so that participants learn how to "hand code" a web page by working on each others computers (or in the year 2020, on each others remote web pages over video conferencing software). the session starts with a brief lecture on the significance of coding slowly and by hand. participants learn how to do this kind of coding by example and with care.

 speaking of hand coding, the first website i ever made is for sale on CD-ROM at printed matter. you can also listen to it here, it's calledwebsite with the sound of its own making

 and was made as a digital response to "box with the sound of its own making" by robert morris. i come back to this website a lot, its a reminder that the internet is material. that its infrastructure is built alongside the railroad which means that it is always and already occupying and operating on stolen land. someone on the internet once said that RM would be rolling in his grave if he found out about this website but i disagree. fast forward ten years,

 in january 2020 i co-organized a three week session called Code Societies. this experience was a gift. i attended CS as a student in 2019. it was energizing to be on the organizing side a year later, not only because of the 18 amazing partipants in the cohort who i learned so much from, but also because i was co-organizing with neta bomani and melanie hoff. i owe so much of what i know as a teacher, educator and organizer to neta and melanie, if you are not familiar with their work click those links and spend time on their pages. as part of my organizing role for CS i hand coded thecode societies

 website where you'll find collaborative resources and documentation. take time to read through!